-15See the Online Appendix for how the vector $(\kappa^D, \sigma^D, \beta_0^D, \alpha^D)$ relates to the continuous time parameters $(\kappa, \sigma, \beta_0, \alpha)$.

-16Given that the number of shocks equals to the number of observables, this form might look like a (time invariant) innovations representation derived from some other state space model built up from 'more primitive' shocks (observed by the agent).
+18See the Online Appendix for how the vector $(\kappa^D, \sigma^D, \beta_0^D, \alpha^D)$ relates to the continuous time parameters $(\kappa, \sigma, \beta_0, \alpha)$.
+19Given that the number of shocks equals to the number of observables, this form might look like a (time invariant) innovations representation derived from some other state space model built up from 'more primitive' shocks (observed by the agent).
 Importantly, I assume no such underlying structure.

-17The used series are from Line 2, 5, 6 of Table 1.1.3, 1.1.4 and 1.1.5.
+$^{^{20}}$ The used series are from Line 2, 5, 6 of Table 1.1.3, 1.1.4 and 1.1.5.
 For real growth rates and the associated price changes NIPA uses the so called Fisher formula.
 See, for example, BEA (2016).

-which is essentially a normalization given that the worst-case model does not depend on the particular decomposition of the covariance matrix $\alpha \alpha'$.18 Using the Kalman smoother, I derive the estimated state paths associated with the point estimates; these are represented by the thick solid lines of the bottom panel of Figure 2.
-Properties of the SDF, discussed in section 2.6, suggest that if the model is correctly specified, the zero-coupon yields of the top panel should be well approximated by affine functions of these filtered state variables.
+Estimating the baseline linear state space model (13) with maximum likelihood gives rise to the point estimates and asymptotic standard errors in Table 1.
+Note that the exposure matrix α is assumed to be lower-triangular, which is essentially a normalization given that the worst-case model does not depend on the particular decomposition of the covariance matrix $\alpha \alpha'$.
+Using the Kalman filter, I derive the state paths associated with the point estimates; these are represented by the thick solid lines of the bottom panel of Figure 2.
+As we saw in Section 2.5, if the model is correctly specified, the zero-coupon yields of the top panel should be well approximated by affine functions of these filtered state variables.